 Holiday Churros at Disney California Adventure Include:

-- Peppermint Churro (Churros Near Redwood Creek Challenge Trail) – Churro coated with crushed candy canes and chocolate and vanilla icing (at Grizzly Peak Churro Cart)
+- Peppermint Churro coated with crushed candy canes and drizzled with chocolate and vanilla icing (at Grizzly Peak Churro Cart)

 Sippers, Glow Cubes and Popcorn Buckets

 One of the most talked-about, exclusive Disneyland Christmas food items is the hand-made candy cane.
 Every year, the Disneyland faithful line up for the opportunity to purchase a hand-pulled candy cane.
 The 18-inch canes are made fresh with pure peppermint oil and are only offered at Candy Palace and Trolley Treats on select dates.
-To purchase, you must get a wristband at park opening, and each guest needs to show the wristband to buy one candy cane each.
+New in 2021, you must join the mobile waitlist to purchase them.
+You may not mobile order candy canes.
 These candy canes are like the must-see concert of the Christmas candy season.

-The 2019 candy cane dates at Candy Palace in Disneyland were:
+The 2021 candy cane dates at Candy Palace in Disneyland:

-Candy Cane dates at Trolley Treats at Disney California Adventure were:
+Candy Cane dates at Trolley Treats at Disney California Adventure:

-Disneyland has been making these special candy canes since 1968, and because the candy shops make a limited amount each day, you’ll want to line up an hour before park opening.
-When the park opens about 30 minutes early, make your way to the candy shop and line up for a wristband with a return time to purchase.
-They give out only 120 wristbands each day.
-If you miss the morning wristband window, they will sell the candy canes that are not picked up by 4 p.m., so be in line at 4 p.m. just in case.
+Disneyland has been making these special candy canes since 1968, and the candy shops make a limited amount each day.
+In the past, cast members passed out wristbands.
+If you miss the morning window, they may sell the candy canes not picked up by 4 p.m., so be in line at 4 p.m. just in case.
 Whether you get a candy cane or not, it’s fun to watch them making the candy canes through the shop windows.
 Each cane is measured and weighed, then sealed in plastic and wrapped in bubble wrap.

 Holiday Desserts and Special Menu Items at Disneyland Restaurants

-Each of the restaurants add seasonal treats to their menus to make the holidays even more merry!
+Each restaurant adds seasonal treats to their menus to make the holidays even merrier!
 Here is a look at what we have to look forward to in 2021, so you can get an idea of what to expect.
 How ever will you choose?